tangrams/tangram-docs/pages/Tangram-Setup.md

 ### JavaScript Bundling

-Tangram-JS may be imported or required as a module in ES6, CommonJS, or AMD (Asynchronous Module Definition).
+Tangram JS may be imported or required as a module in ES6, CommonJS, or AMD (Asynchronous Module Definition).

-## Tangram-ES
+## Tangram ES

-Tangram-ES is the C++ version of Tangram, based on OpenGL ES, designed for mobile and embedded systems.
+Tangram ES is the C++ version of Tangram, based on OpenGL ES, designed for mobile and embedded systems.
 It currently targets five platforms: Android, iOS, Mac OS X, Ubuntu Linux, and Raspberry Pi.

-For a complete tutorial for setting up Tangram-ES on Android, see our [Android Walkthrough](android-walkthrough.md).
+For a complete tutorial for setting up Tangram ES on Android, see our [Android Walkthrough](android-walkthrough.md).

 ## API keys